-The herding petitioner's filing history, with regard to a given position or alien, is a relevant consideration with respect to determining whether the petitioner can meet its burden of establishing that its current need to fill a position is in fact temporary or seasonal, but the weight USCIS will afford such filing history will necessarily depend on the totality of the employer's circumstances.
+As part of the case-by-case analysis, the herding petitioner's filing history, with regard to a given position or alien, is a relevant consideration with respect to determining whether the petitioner can meet its burden of establishing that its current need to fill a position is in fact temporary or seasonal, but the weight USCIS will afford such filing history will necessarily depend on the totality of the employer's circumstances.
+Accordingly, USCIS may consider periods of need approved by USCIS prior to June 1, 2020 as one element when adjudicating a sheep/goatherding petition filed after June 1, 2020 in determining whether the petitioner has demonstrated, in the totality of the circumstances, a true temporary or seasonal need as discussed in this PM.5

-Along those lines, a prior revocation or denial based on a determination that the preponderance of the evidence established that an H-2A herder petitioner's need is permanent does not preclude approval of subsequent petitions by the same petitioner, so long as the facts in a subsequent petition show that the petitioner has a temporary or seasonal need for the duties of the position.
-Conversely, prior approvals of H-2A sheep/goatherder petitions do not alone preclude a denial or revocation based on a petitioner's lack of temporary or seasonal need for the same or a similar position; in all cases, the determination of temporary or seasonal need would be based on the facts presented at the time any later petition is filed.5 a.
-Considerations
+Along those lines, a prior revocation or denial based on a determination that the preponderance of the evidence established that an H-2A herder petitioner's need was permanent does not preclude approval of subsequent petitions by the same petitioner, so long as the facts in a subsequent petition show that the petitioner has a temporary or seasonal need for the duties of the position.
+Conversely, prior approvals of H-2A sheep/goatherder petitions do not alone preclude a denial or revocation based on a petitioner's lack of temporary or seasonal need for the same or a similar position; in all cases, the determination of temporary or seasonal need would be based on the facts presented at the time any later petition is filed.6 a.
+Considerations.

 USCIS has interpreted H-2A statutory and regulatory authorities as allowing H-2A petitioners to file consecutive, back-to-back petitions, seeking the same or different workers, if they can establish that an employer's needs for the job duties are demonstrably different or that each consecutive petition is tied to a specific event or pattern.
-In accordance with 8 CFR 214.2(h)(5)(iv)(A) and (h)(15)(ii)(C) (recognizing that H-2A employees typically may be granted extensions of stay for "a period of up to one year"), USCIS evaluates all H-2A petitions based on the facts presented in the petition as well as the past filings of the petitioner, as appropriate.
-For example, USCIS may, depending on the totality of the circumstances, consider the need in consecutively filed petitions to be temporary or seasonal, so long as the jobs in each petition entail different duties or, in the case of a claimed seasonal need, can each be tied to a certain time of year by an event or pattern.6 In all cases, whether the claim is of a temporary or seasonal need, the petitioner must establish that its need is temporary or seasonal in nature.
-8 CFR 214.2(h)(5)(iv)(A).
+In accordance with 8 CFR 214.2(h)(5)(iv)(A) and (h)(15)(ii)(C) (recognizing that H-2A employees typically may be granted extensions of stay for "a period of up to one year"), USCIS evaluates all H-2A petitions based on the facts presented in the petitions as well as the past filings of the petitioner, as appropriate.
+For example, USCIS may, depending on the totality of the circumstances, consider the need in consecutively filed petitions to be temporary or seasonal, so long as the jobs in each petition entail different duties or, in the case of a claimed seasonal need, can each be tied to a certain time of year by an event or pattern.
+In all cases, whether the claim is of a temporary or